ABSphreak/Spring-Hibernate-FAQs/README.md

    - This annotation maps HTTP requests to handler methods of MVC and REST controllers.
    - The `@RequestMapping` annotation can be applied to class-level and/or method-level in a controller.

-6. __`@Path` Variable__<br>
+6. __`@PathVariable` & `@RequestParam`__<br>
+   - `@PathVariable`
-   It is used to pass parameter along with the url, sometimes we need to pass parameters along with the url to get the data.
+     > It is used to pass parameter along with the url, sometimes we need to pass parameters along with the url to get the data.
 Spring MVC provides support for customizing the URL in order to get data.
-To achieving this purpose @PathVariable annotation is used in Spring mvc framework.
+To achieving this purpose `@PathVariable` annotation is used in Spring mvc framework.
+   - `@RequestParam`
+     > In Spring MVC, the `@RequestParam` annotation is used to read the form data and bind it automatically to the parameter present in the provided method.

 7. __Declarative Transaction Management in Spring__<br>
    Declarative transaction management approach allows you to manage the transaction with the help of configuration instead of hard coding in your source code.
 This means that you can separate transaction management from the business code.
 You only use annotations or XML based configuration to manage the transactions.
 The bean configuration will specify the methods to be transactional.